IgorSou3000/PSXFunkin-Potage-Engine/COMPILE.md

 `make -f Makefile.tim` This will convert all the pngs in [iso/](/iso/) to TIM files that can be displayed by the PS1.

-`make -f Makefile.chr` This will convert all the character jsons in [iso/](/iso/) to chr files that contain mapping and art data.

 `make -f Makefile.xa` This will convert all the oggs in [iso/music/](/iso/music/) to XA files that can be played by the PS1.
 This step will take a WHILE.
 Be patient!

 `make -f Makefile.cht` This will convert all the jsons in [iso/chart/](/iso/chart/) to cht files that can be played by the game.

+`make -f Makefile.vag` This will convert all the short oggs in [iso/sounds/](/iso/sounds/) to vag files that can be played by the game.

+`make -f Makefile.str` This will convert all the mp4 in [iso/movies/](/iso/movies/) to str files that can be played by the game.
+(WIP!!)

 You can read more about these asset formats in [FORMATS.md](/FORMATS.md)

-## Compiling PSXFunkin
-If everything went well, you can `cd` back to the repo directory, run `make`, and it will compile the game and spit out a `funkin.ps-exe` in the same directory.

 You'll need to either get a PSX license file and save it as licensea.dat in the same directory as funkin.xml (you can get them at http://www.psxdev.net/downloads.html's `PsyQ SDK`), or remove the referencing line `<license file="licensea.dat"/>` from funkin.xml.
 Without the license file, the game may fail on a bunch of emulators due to bios checks (unless you use fast boot, I believe?)

-Finally, you can run `mkpsxiso -y funkin.xml`, which will create the `.bin` and `.cue` files using the ps-exe and assets in `iso/`.